auth0/docs/articles/quickstart/webapp/aspnet-owin/interactive.md

 From your controller's action, call `HttpContext.GetOwinContext().Authentication.SignOut` with the `CookieAuthenticationDefaults.AuthenticationType` authentication scheme to log the user out of your application.

-Additionaly, if you want to log the user out from Auth0 (this *might* also log them out of other applications that rely on Single Sign-On), call `HttpContext.GetOwinContext().Authentication.SignOut` with the `"Auth0"` authentication scheme.
+Additionally, if you want to log the user out from Auth0 (this *might* also log them out of other applications that rely on Single Sign-On), call `HttpContext.GetOwinContext().Authentication.SignOut` with the `"Auth0"` authentication scheme.

 ::::checkpoint